HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/customization/nls.md

 # NLS and localization customization

-This document provides guidance on customizing our service's National Language Support (NLS) features.
-This service enables dynamic management of language translations and localization settings through environment configurations and JSON files.
+HCL People Service enables dynamic management of language translations and localization settings through environment configurations and JSON files.
+In this page, you will learn how to customize the National Language Support (NLS) features of People Service.

 ## Configuration overview